fostroll/junky/doc/README_DATASETS.md

 chars.
 If some characters are not present in the internal dict, we'll use the index of **&lt;UNK&gt;** for them, or empty strings if it's not defined or **skip_unk** is `True`.
-If **skip_pad** is `True`, padding indices will be replaced to empty string, too.
+If **skip_pad** is `True`, padding indices will be replaced by an empty string, too.

 ```python
 token = ds.ids_to_token(idx, skip_unk=False, skip_pad=True, aslist=False)